rogorido/sistercities/sistercities.md

 ## Extending ggplot2 with other geoms

 As already mentioned, one of the strengths of ggplot2 is that is increasingly becoming a standard for plotting in R. For this reason, a lot of [extensions](http://www.ggplot2-exts.org/) have been written in the last years.
-You can create with them [network graphs](https://briatte.github.io/ggnetwork/), [radar charts](https://github.com/ricardo-bion/ggradar), [time series graphs](https://github.com/AtherEnergy/ggTimeSeries), and many more.
+You can create with them [network graphs](https://briatte.github.io/ggnetwork/), [radar charts](https://github.com/ricardo-bion/ggradar), [time series graphs](https://github.com/AtherEnergy/ggTimeSeries), so called [ridgeline plots](https://cran.r-project.org/web/packages/ggridges/vignettes/introduction.html) and many more.
 Their use is incredibly easy.
 Let's see an example.

 Imagine that we want to plot the cities with more relationships among the analysed cities.
 We could for instance expect that capitals are among them.
 We could do this with a barplot, but instead of a barplot we can construct a so called lollipop graph.
 This can be achieved with the package `ggalt` (see [here](https://github.com/hrbrmstr/ggalt)).